adyen-examples/adyen-step-by-step-integration-workshop/README.md

 ```

 You can now access your keys in your application anywhere:
 - `applicationConfiguration.getAdyenApiKey()`
 - `applicationConfiguration.getAdyenClientKey()`
 - `applicationConfiguration.getAdyenMerchantAccount()`

-*Note: We'll create the HMAC Key later, you can ignore this for now.*
+*Note: We'll create the `HMAC Key` during the webhooks step, you can ignore this for now.*

 **Additional context:**